KX telephone boxes: Later developments

 BT phonecards were introduced in the early 1980s, using hologram technology.
 In 1995 the cards were modified to feature ic chips which required new payphones capable of reading the new card.
 Some payphones could handle both types.

 One of these models was the 1995/96 BT Payphone 2000, a new type of phonecard telephone.
 It was installed in high usage sites such as airports and railway stations.
-This payphone featured a large LCD display with information to assist the user.
+This payphone featured a large LCD with information to assist the user.
 It could read old anew Phonecards, BT Chargecard and bank debit and credit cards.
 The on-screen language could be also changed between English, Welsh, French, Italian and Spanish languages to help users whose first language is not English.
 BT Phonecards were phased out in 2002 once payment by debit cards became more common and as easy.
 Today, it is still possible to use prepaid telephone cards issued by third parties in BT phone boxes by manually keying in the card access number and PIN.